ugbodagadave/Esther/memory-bank/progress.md

 The project is in its initial phase.
 The focus is on establishing a complete and detailed set of documentation before any implementation begins.

 ## 2. What Works
-- The foundational `Memory Bank` structure has been created.
-- The core documents (`projectbrief.md`, `productContext.md`, `techContext.md`, `systemPatterns.md`, `activeContext.md`) have been successfully created and populated with initial content.
+- **Complete Project Foundation**: All core documentation (`Memory Bank`, `prd.md`, `plan.md`, etc.) is in place.
+- **Telegram Bot**: The bot is live, connects to Telegram, and can handle basic commands (`/start`, `/help`).
+- **Database Integration**: The bot successfully connects to the PostgreSQL database on Render to manage users.
+- **NLP Integration**: The bot uses Gemini models (`2.5-flash` and `2.5-pro`) to parse user intent for price checks and buying tokens.
+- **Live OKX DEX API Integration**: The bot can make authenticated, read-only calls to the OKX DEX API to fetch live quotes.
+- **Dry Run Mode**: A simulation mode is fully implemented, allowing for safe, realistic demos using live market data without executing real trades.
+- **Deployment**: The application is fully configured for deployment on Render's free tier, with all known issues resolved.

 ## 3. What's Left to Build
-- **Documentation**:
-    - [ ] Refine and create `prd.md` with more detail.
-    - [ ] Refine and create `plan.md` with granular tasks.
-    - [ ] Create `how-it-works.md` for deep technical explanations.
-    - [ ] Create `README.md` for project setup and overview.
-    - [ ] Create `.gitignore` file.
-- **Phase 2: Foundation and Basic Interaction**:
-    - [ ] Set up the Python project and environment.
-    - [ ] Implement the basic Telegram bot.
-    - [ ] Integrate with OKX DEX API for read-only data.
-    - [ ] Implement the initial NLP module with Gemini Flash.
+- **User Confirmation Flow**: Implement the logic to handle a user's confirmation (e.g., "Yes, proceed") after a quote is presented.
+This will likely involve using Telegram's `ConversationHandler`.
+- **Real Swap Execution**: Implement the logic in `OKXClient` to execute a real swap transaction on the blockchain (the `dry_run=False` path).
+- **Advanced NLP**: Expand the NLP module to handle more complex queries, conditional orders, and other intents (`sell`, `swap`, etc.).
-- **Subsequent Phases**: All features outlined in the development plan, from trading and analysis to portfolio management and alerts.
+- **Remaining Phases**: All features outlined in the development plan, including enhanced market analysis, personalization, and custom alerts.

 ## 4. Known Issues & Blockers
 - **No known issues at this time.**